Pranjali784/ParkEase_Pro/README.md

 [ ] Deploy the entire application to a cloud provider like AWS or Azure.

-🧑‍💼 Author

-Pranjali Srivastava
+LAuthor

-Java Developer | Full-Stack Enthusiast
-📍 Chennai, India
+Pranjali Srivastava Java Developer | Full-Stack Enthusiast 📍 Chennai, India

 <p align="center">
 <a href="https://www.linkedin.com/in/pranjali784/" target="_blank">